For beginners who need a little more performance in their life.

 If you are looking for a good all round climbing shoe without breaking the bank, the Finale could be the shoe for you.
 Ideally suited to beginner and intermediate climbers, this shoe is a jack of all trades that can hold its own in the gym as well as the local crag.

 The Finale’s moderate last and a stiff sole, makes it perfect for entry level bouldering and sport climbing, while still maintaining all day comfort.
 The low-volume toe box, paired with the lace-up closure system also makes it perfectly suited for slab and crack climbing.

 Sizing: As the Finales are made from unlined leather, it’s worth remembering that they will stretch and fit to the shape of your foot after a few sessions.
-That said, based on our full Finale review, you won’t have to downsize much to guarantee a good fit for these shoes.
+That said, if you have seen our full Finale review, you know that you won’t want to downsize much to get a good fit for these shoes.
 Start off with 0.5 size smaller than your average street shoe and take it from there.

 For women: Again, La Sportiva brought out a women’s version of the Finale in 2018.
 Not only does it come in nice grey colour but it will also guarantee a better fit for those female climbers out there.
 Take a look at the women’s version here.